chebfun/chebsite/docs/index.md

     <a href='guide' class='widget'>
         <h3>Chebfun Guide</h3>
         <p>An in-depth tour of Chebfun's mathematical capabilities and
         wide-ranging applications.
-The Guide serves an essential reference for all Chebfun users.</p>
+The Guide serves as an essential reference for all Chebfun users.</p>
     </a>
     </div>